This tutorial will give you a glimpse of how to set up tagged and untagged VLAN on Zyxel switches.

 - “Tagged” = an incoming packet with the correct VLAN tag will be forwarded

-- “Untagged” = An untagged packet from a client that is not able to send in tagged VLAN packets (e.g. a computer) will be forwarded into the VLAN.
+- “Untagged” = an untagged packet from a client that is not able to send tagged VLAN packets (e.g. a computer) will be forwarded into the VLAN.
 A PVID for this port will be needed!

 Please note: A port can only support one untagged membership (but multiple tagged memberships)!
-This port then needs a corresponding PVID to the VLAN ID!
+This port then needs a corresponding PVID to the VLAN ID, if it is untagged!

 5. In this example ports, 3 & 4 (where the computers are connected) will be set to “Untagged” and ports 5 – 8 to “Tagged” (because there are access points connected that are able to send tagged packets).
 Finish this step by clicking “Apply”.

 6. For the ports 3 & 4 the fitting PVID needs to be set by navigating to the tab “Port”, then ticking the ports you need to configure, click “Edit”.